na-na-hi/renget/archive/pmdg_questions.md

 >Are there laws that regulate psychic Pokemon's powers and outlaw things like mind reading or mind control?
 >Do artificial explosives like gunpowder exist in the PMD world, or does everyone just use Blast Seeds for all their explosive needs?
 >Is there a stigma against carnivorous Pokemon?
 If so, does the stigma persist even if they only eat nonlethal meat sources (like Slowpoke tails, which grow back)?
->Are all Pokemon able to survive on plants like apples and berries?
-Or are some Pokemon truly carnivorous and require meat?
 >If you had no sense of humor, would a Reviser Seed do nothing to you (since it normally makes you faint from laughter)?
 >How exactly do Gummis make you smarter?
 Do they physically rewire your neurons somehow?
 Do they put some sort of weird magic energy inside you that increases your intelligence?
->In PMD games, Fire-types can walk on molten lava and take no damage.
-Do you think this means Fire-types are totally immune to heat, or is the ability to walk on lava just a game mechanic and not a real "in-universe" thing?
 >Why do Pokemon choose to sleep on piles of hay?
 Are their bodies hardy enough that they don't mind the discomfort?
 Is it a traditional/cultural sort of thing?
 >How would you react if you encountered a feral member of your own species in a dungeon?
 >Does actual medicine exist, or does everyone just rely on things like Oran Berries and Pecha Berries?